 - 1. Painting and maintenance of play equipment and benches

 - 2. Control of vegetation around boundaries

 - 3. Control of vegetation in brook and sheep wash

 - 4. Control of vegetation around kerbs

 - 5. Gardening on Pump Hill

 - 6. Litter picking and general tidying.

 - 7. Removal of lower tree branches.

+- 8. Toilet set replacement

+- 9. Fit bird prevention spikes to swings

 Nature of hazard Likelihood (L) Severity (S) Risk (L x S) Controls Covid 19.
-Risk of transmitting infection 1 2 2 No indoor activities.
+Risk of transmitting infection 1 1 1 No indoor activities.
 Residents encouraged to bring own tools and materials or to sanitize anything which is shared.
 Residents with coronavirus symptoms are requested not to participate.
 Painting.
 Risk of paint splashes 1.
 Use of paint brushes - Risk of splashes to the eyes, paint on people's hands and paint on clothing.
-2. Products used: Play equipment - Hammerite Direct to rust metal paint - high VOC 3 1 3 Volunteers should wear glasses or safety glasses to prevent splashes to their eyes.
+3 1 3 Volunteers should wear glasses or safety glasses to prevent splashes to their eyes.
 Gloves should be worn to prevent skin irritation.
 Volunteers should wear work clothes where splashes of paint and staining will not be an issue.
-Skin and clothes should be washed after the event to avoid skin irritation.
-Instructions on the product tins should be followed.